 But what if you could recycle these bottles and help create jobs and simultaneously address an environmental problem and make money?

 This is what Bangladesh Petrochemical Company (BPCL) in Dhaka precisely doing.
 Founded by Khadem Mahmud Yusuf, the startup recycles discarded plastic bottles to produce PET resins, the raw material for manufacturing plastic bottles and fabric, while saving the environment and foreign currency and creating jobs in the process.
 The company now produces 400 tons PET resins a month and employs 200 people.
+BPCL has expanded to work with the program for industrial and residential recycling in Perth to help develop their program to reduce the amount of PET bottles discarded in Australia.

 Born and raised in Dhaka, Mr. Yusuf attended Government Laboratory High School and Dhaka College and went to the USA in 1988 for higher studies.
 He holds degrees in electrical engineering from Washington University and Texas A&M University.
 After working for 17 years in Silicon Valley he returned to Bangladesh to found and subsequently sell Alap Communications for BDT 300 million, a broadband wireless network company he co-founded in 2003.
 After that, Mr. Yusuf went on to work for Nokia-Siemens Network where he stayed till 2011.